Course Content and Outcome Guide for BI 164

 - Special Fee:

-Course DescriptionBird ID and Ecology An introductory course to the biology of birds of the Pacific Northwest.
-Emphasizes learning bird identification in the field by sight and sound.
-Aspects of avian ecology, natural history, and behavior will be studied.
-The student will be introduced to field techniques for identifying and studying birds.
-Recommended completion of WR 115 or placement into WR 121.
+Course DescriptionIntroduces the biology of birds of the Pacific Northwest.
+Emphasizes learning bird identification in the field by sight and sounds.
+Covers the study of avian ecology, natural history and behavior.
+Introduces field techniques for identifying and studying birds.
+Prerequisites : WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Audit available.

 Addendum to Course Description